Kurepa trees and spectra of $\mathcal{L}_{\omega_1,\omega}$-sentences: Introduction

 If $Spec(\phi)=[\aleph_0,\kappa]$, we say that $\phi$ \emph{characterizes} $\kappa$.

-The \emph{amalgamation spectrum} of $\phi$, \apspec for short, is the set of all cardinals $\kappa$ so that the models of $\phi$ of size $\kappa$ satisfy the amalgamation property.
+The \emph{amalgamation spectrum} of $\phi$, \apspec for short, is the set of all cardinals $\kappa$ so that (i) $\phi$ has at least one model of size $\kappa$ and (ii) the models of $\phi$ of size $\kappa$ satisfy the amalgamation property\footnote{The amalgamation property is not unique, but rather it depens on the embeddings used.
+In this paper we consider amalgamation under the substructure relation.
+See definition of $(\bk, \subm)$ before Lemma \ref{obs1}}.
 Similarly define \jepspec the \emph{joint embedding spectrum} of $\phi$.

 The \emph{maximal models spectrum} of $\phi$ is the set

 \end{definition}

 Morley and L\'{o}pez-Escobar independently established that all cardinals that are characterized by an $\lomegaone$- sentence are smaller than $\bethomegaone$.\footnote{See \cite{KeislerModelTheory} for more details.} \begin{theorem} [Morley, L\'{o}pez-Escobar] Let $\Gamma$ be a countable set of sentences of $\lomegaone$.
 If $\Gamma$ has models of cardinality $\beth_\alpha$ for all $\alpha<\omega_1$, then it has models of all infinite cardinalities. \end{theorem}